CognitiveScale/cortex-certifai-examples/scan-manager/docs/README.md

 - Create Kubernetes secrets with the credentials for the remote object storage (S3/GCS/Azure) in the different namespace.

-  **Example**: If you are using S3, then create secrets using following commands:
+  Create secrets for accessing S3 remote object storage. **If you are not using S3 for remote object storage, then create the secrets with filler (junk) values**:
   ```
   kubectl create secret generic s3-bucket-access-key --from-literal=accesskey=<BUCKET_ACCESS_KEY> -n <deployment-namespace>
   kubectl create secret generic s3-bucket-secret-key --from-literal=secretkey=<BUCKET_SECRET_KEY> -n <deployment-namespace>
   ```

-  **Example**: If you are using Azure, then create secrets using the following commands:
+  Create secrets for accessing Azure remote storage. **If you are not using Azure for remote object storage, then create the secrets with filler (junk) values**:
   ```
   kubectl create secret generic az-blob-account-name --from-literal=accountname=<ACCOUNT_NAME> -n <deployment-namespace>
   kubectl create secret generic az-blob-account-key --from-literal=accountkey=<ACCOUNT_KEY> -n <deployment-namespace>